mosip/documentation/docs/aws-installation-guidelines-new.md

             kubectl apply -f sc.yaml
             ```

-    *   In case of performance setup use EBS storage as give [here](https://www.stacksimplify.com/aws-eks/kubernetes-storage/install-aws-ebs-csi-driver-on-aws-eks-for-persistent-storage/).
+    *   we need the EBS driver for our storage class to work, follow the steps [here](https://www.stacksimplify.com/aws-eks/kubernetes-storage/install-aws-ebs-csi-driver-on-aws-eks-for-persistent-storage/) to setup EBS driver.

 Domain name